kumardeepan29/Food_Truck_Locator/README.md

 Added the firebase email and password authentication. \
 Added the regex for data validation

+Deepan :Added maps with all the information about the foodtrucks nearby\
+once the login is successfull or used guest login.It will go to map fragment\
+shows all the nearrby foodtruck and naviage the user to the foodtruck which is clicked\
+used googleApi ket to access google maps

 # Food Truck Locator
 Fall 2019\
 CS-4540 Android Project